Lyapounov Functions of closed Cone Fields: from Conley Theory to Time Functions

 \subsection{Proof of Proposition \ref{prop-Areg}}

 We first give the proof under the assumption that $\mD(\mC)=M$.
-Since $A_0$ is also a trapping domain for some open enlargement $\mE$ of $\mC$, we can assume without loss of generality that $\mC$ is the closure of a non degenerate open cone field.
+Since $A_0$ is also a trapping domain for some open enlargement $\mE$ of $\mC$ (Lemma \ref{L10}), we can assume without loss of generality that $\mC$ is the closed hull of a non degenerate open cone field.

 We consider a locally finite covering of $\partial A_0$ by domains

 associated to charts $\phi_k: B^{d-1}(2)\times ]-2,2[\lto M, k\geq 1$ which have the property that